Holistic Fusion: Task- and Setup-Agnostic Robot Localization and State Estimation with Factor Graphs

-\paragraph*{Landmark state variables} Currently, this class of variables is the simplest, as no feature re-detection is provided.
-As an example, for leg odometry, this means that once the contact is broken, the foothold remains part of the (\ac{RT}) optimization until it is marginalized without special treatment.\looseness=-1 \paragraph*{Global state variables} This information should not be forgotten for global variables once the corresponding measurements leave the smoother time window.
+\paragraph*{Landmark state variables} \replace{Currently, this class of variables is the simplest, as no feature re-detection is provided.
+As an example, for leg odometry, this means that once the contact is broken, the foothold remains part of the (\ac{RT}) optimization until it is marginalized without special treatment. }{These are simplest, as no feature re-detection is provided; e.g., footholds remain in the graph until marginalized without special treatment.}\looseness=-1 \paragraph*{Global state variables} \replace{This information should not be forgotten for global variables once the corresponding measurements leave the smoother time window.
 Hence, each global variable is stored in a memory buffer with its last estimated belief and uncertainty.
 Once the measurement is marginalized, the corresponding variable is labeled \textit{inactive}.
-If, after a while, measurements constraining this global variable return, the corresponding variable is \textit{activated} again, and a virtual \textit{prior factor} of its previous belief and uncertainty is added to the \ac{RT} graph.\looseness=-1 \paragraph*{Reference-frame state variables} The situation is even more complicated for reference state variables, which can change over time.
+If, after a while, measurements constraining this global variable return, the corresponding variable is \textit{activated} again, and a virtual \textit{prior factor} of its previous belief and uncertainty is added to the \ac{RT} graph. }{Global variables must persist beyond the smoother window.
+Each is stored with its last belief and uncertainty and labeled \textit{inactive} upon marginalization.
+When corresponding measurements reappear, the variable is \textit{activated} with a virtual \textit{prior factor} encoding its previous estimate.}\looseness=-1 \paragraph*{Reference-frame state variables} \replace{The situation is even more complicated for reference state variables, which can change over time.
 Hence, a single variable to be (de)activated is insufficient.
-If a reference frame-constraining measurement reappears, there is a differentiation: \textbf{\textit{i)}} if the corresponding reference frame is not too old ($\leq \Delta t$ in \Cref{sec:local_keyframe_alignment}), the variable is activated again.
+If a reference frame-constraining measurement reappears, there is a differentiation: }{Reference-frame variables change over time, so simple (de)activation is insufficient.
+When a constraining measurement reappears:} \textbf{\textit{i)}} if the corresponding reference frame is not too old ($\leq \Delta t$ in \Cref{sec:local_keyframe_alignment}), the variable is activated again.
 A prior belief and uncertainty are added to the \ac{RT} graph for global variables similar to before. \textit{ii)} Otherwise, the last variable is reactivated and added to the \ac{RT} graph, but additionally, a new variable is created, and a random-walk factor with mean $\T_{\Keyframe_{j, k} \Keyframe_{j, k+1}}$ and scaled uncertainty is added to both the \ac{RT} graph and the offline smoother.\looseness=-1

 This process allows for seamless operation with dis- and reappearing holistic measurements and is illustrated in \Cref{fig:online_se_fixed_lag}.\looseness=-1